 The following resources are available to all students at William Jewell College.
 Students with a disability may be confronting particular challenges unique to their disability(s).
 The following programs and services are available to provide assistance in dealing with some of those unique challenges:

-Office of Career Services – Located in 218 Yates-Gill College Union, Career Services serves as a resource to students who seek employment or further education.
-The office is staffed by a professional counselor who assists students in their transition from college to career, developing their skills in conducting a self-directed job or graduate school search, arranging for interview and networking opportunities, and providing support services for locating and following up on career opportunities.
+Office of Career Development – Located in 218 Yates-Gill College Union, Career Development serves as a resource to students who seek employment or further education.
+The office is staffed by Marissa Bland, who assists students in their transition from college to career, developing their skills in conducting a self-directed job or graduate school search, arranging for interview and networking opportunities, and providing support services for locating and following up on career opportunities.
 The department’s Career Mentor Program offers students the opportunity to develop mentor-style relationships with professionals in career fields compatible with students’ interests.
 Phone (816) 415-5938.